SchmidtDSE/plastics-pipeline/README.md

 For examples of adding new regions or updating existing data, see [COOKBOOK.md](https://github.com/SchmidtDSE/plastics-pipeline/blob/main/COOKBOOK.md).

 ### Snapshot database
 If not using archived data, change `const.USE_PREFORMATTED` and see the `data` directory for sourcing information.
 This snapshot is located in `data/snapshot.db`.
 For fast reproducibility runs, this starts at 2000 but the simulations may also optionally start from 1950 if `const.USE_PREFORMATTED` is set to False.
-This results in only a small increase in accuracy.
+This results in a small increase in accuracy.

 <br>